Are you a peanut fan? If so, you may already know this, but if you don’t, brace yourself…

-In honor of this great month, we wanted to share some fun facts about peanuts with you, starting with….
+In honor of peanuts everywhere, we wanted to share some fun facts with you, starting with….

 PEANUTS ARE NOT REALLY NUTS.
 Yep, you read that right.
 Peanuts are actually legumes, and are related to beans and lentils.
 Personally, we prefer the peanut version…